ipikuka/react-markdown/README.md

 ![npm-typescript]
 [![License][github-license]][github-license-url]

-This package is an opinionated wrapper of the [react-markdown][react-markdown] package that written by wooorm.
+This package is an opinionated wrapper of [react-markdown][react-markdown].

 ## When should I use this?

-The `@ipikuka/react-markdown` provides the `<ReactMarkdown />` component which is an opinionated wrapper of the `<ReactMarkdown />` component of the `react-markdown`, which is a React component to render markdown.
+The `@ipikuka/react-markdown` provides the `<ReactMarkdown />` which is a React component to render markdown.
+It is an opinionated wrapper of the [react-markdown][react-markdown] having pre-selected plugins and options.

 The **remark plugins** used in the `@ipikuka/react-markdown` are: